 - Discuss the development and application of data standards, and approaches and methodologies for ensuring data quality, applicability, interoperability, and appropriate use throughout the medical product lifecycle

-- Describe the current and future uses of innovative technology, including wearables and other mobile devices, in the generation and collection of patient data in support of clinical research and post-market assessment to improve patient outcomes
+- Describe the current and future uses of innovative technology in the generation and collection of patient data in support of clinical research and post-market assessment to improve patient outcomes

 - Discuss the current statistical thinking that informs policy, regulation, development, review, and lifecycle management of medical products

-- Explain key challenges and opportunities drug development for rare diseases including trial design, use of real world data, risk evaluation and management, current regulatory pathways and frameworks, innovative technology, and how to expedite patient access
+- Explain key challenges and opportunities drug development for rare diseases and special populations including trial design, use of real-world data, risk evaluation and management, current regulatory pathways and frameworks, innovative technology, and how to expedite patient access

 - Describe principles of benefit-risk assessment and management in the development, review and approval, and post-market phases of new medical products and therapies, including advanced therapies and the utility of including the patient voice